Postpartum Depression and the Baby Blues

 Several factors can predispose you to postpartum depression: The most significant is a history of postpartum depression, as a prior episode can increase your chances of a repeat episode to 30-50%.
 A history of non-pregnancy related depression or a family history of mood disturbances is also a risk factor.
 Others include social stressors, such as a lack of emotional support, an abusive relationship, and financial uncertainty.
 Risk is also significantly increased in women who discontinue medications abruptly for purposes of pregnancy.

 Signs and symptoms of postpartum psychosis

 Postpartum psychosis is a rare, but extremely serious disorder that can develop after childbirth, characterized by loss of contact with reality.
-Postpartum psychosis should be considered a medical emergency.
 Because of the high risk for suicide or infanticide, hospitalization is usually required to keep the mother and the baby safe.

 Postpartum psychosis develops suddenly, usually within the first two weeks after delivery, and sometimes within 48 hours.
 Symptoms include:

 - Hallucinations (seeing things that aren’t real or hearing voices)

 - Inability or refusal to eat or sleep

 - Thoughts of harming or killing your baby